mdn/content/files/en-us/learn/mathml/first_steps/getting_started/index.md

 ## Summary

 In this article, we have taken a look at how to use the `<math>` element to insert a mathematical formula inside a HTML document.
-We have learned about the difference between _inline_ and _display_ formulas and how to specify them via the `display` attribute of the `<math>` element.
+We have learned about rendering differences between `<math>` elements that use `display="block"` or not.
 In addition, we stumbled upon a couple of other MathML elements: `<mfrac>` for fractions, `<mrow>` for grouping and finally a few text elements.
 We will analyze these [text containers](/en-US/docs/Learn/MathML/First_steps/Text_containers) further in the next article.

 {{LearnSidebar}}{{NextMenu("Learn/MathML/First_steps/Text_containers", "Learn/MathML/First_steps")}}